gurleenkaurv05/website-project/README.md

 - HTML – for structuring the content of the website
 - CSS – for styling and layout
 - JavaScript – for adding simple interactivity
+- Visual Studio Code - code editor used for writing the code in various languages

 📄 **Website Contents**
 - Homepage with an introduction to the destination